-Beware of phishing scams that appear to be from trusted vendors.
-We’ve recently noticed a spike in fake Microsoft notifications.
+Beware of email phishing scams that appear to be from trusted vendors.
+We have recently noticed a spike in fake Microsoft notifications.
 Here’s a snapshot of what the email looks like:

 Let’s dissect this email a bit to uncover some tell-tale signs of phishing scams:

 - Who is the email from?
 In this case, the email is from firstname.lastname@example.org.
 This is the first clue that this is not an email from a real Microsoft employee…It is not from a Microsoft domain.